MicrosoftDocs/sql-docs/docs/advanced-analytics/what-is-sql-server-machine-learning.md

 + The most common way is to use the T-SQL stored procedure [sp_execute_external_script](../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md).

-+ You can also use your preferred Python or R client and write scripts that pushes the execution (referred to as a *remote compute context*) to a remote SQL Server.
++ You can also use your preferred Python or R client and write scripts that push the execution (referred to as a *remote compute context*) to a remote SQL Server.
 See how to set up a data science client for [Python development](python/setup-python-client-tools-sql.md) and [R development](r/set-up-a-data-science-client.md) for more information.

 <a name="packages"></a>